IGF-PSD/igf_toolbox/docs/concepts/HOSPITAL_ACTIVITY.md

 We can then define for example adjusted *effet volume économique* : $\boxed{effet \\ volume \\ CJO_{n} = effet \\ volume_{n} - effet \\ CJO_{n}}$

 ## *HAD* and *SMR* activities

+*HAD* activity is measured by the evolution of the number of stays.

+*SMR* activity is measured by the evolution of the number of number of days of hospitalization that can be broken down into two categories:
+- *Hospitalisation complète ou de semaine (HC)*
+- *Hospitalisation de jour ou de nuit (HJ)*